Here’s my first blog post of the year, all about my experience so far with The Body Shop’s Seaweed range.

 I spoke to my friend Maria, who is a real ‘skincare junkie’ (her words, not mine), and she helped me to understand what products I should buy.

 So here’s what I’ve found so far, just over a month into using the Seaweed range…

 The face wash lathers up well, so you don’t need much of it to wash your face.
 I think I’m only about a quarter of the way through the bottle so it’s going to last me a lot longer.
 I’ve found that it’s made my skin feel refreshed and its light scent makes it smell refreshed too!
 The more I have used it (combined with the other products), the less I have noticed my skin to feel dry after using a face wash, which is great.
 That ‘tightness’ I used to get has gone!

 When I first started using this, I noticed it made my skin tingle and that concerned me slightly.
 It still does sometimes now if my skin is feeling particularly sensitive but overall it clears away any excess dirt from my face.
 It perhaps doesn’t feel as nice as the face wash but overall it’s helped to clear my skin up.
 I’ve noticed that my blackheads are slowly going away, so it must be doing the trick!

 Seaweed Oil-Control Gel Cream, £13

 This moisturiser is honestly wonderful.
 It’s so light and feels so soothing on my skin.
-Again, it has a light scent and isn’t too heavy on my skin, so it leaves it feeling soft.
+Again, it has a light scent and isn’t too heavy, so it leaves my face feeling soft.
 My skin is significantly less dry and I only get the odd dry patch around my nose every now and then.
 My face only tends to get greasy over my forehead and a little on my nose now, which is an improvement because I used to often feel like my whole face was shiny.
 It’s definitely worked to control the oil in my skin.

 Seaweed Oil-Balancing Clay Mask, £11